 How do you find the scammers?
 We don't find scammers.
 They make themselves findable, when they use their emails to circulate their stolen/modified CVs.
 And because they have no presence (our computer analysts call it "footprint") in the Internet, we make sure they get it.
 In fact, it would be a shame to let a "highly creative German translator" called "Abella Madel", a "Palestinian translator with Japanese mother tongue" called "Basel Nahal", a "20-year old guy from Pakistan with a PhD", or a PM from a "translation company" working out of a Turkish bank branch (!), or a cyclist turned translator at age 17, to go unnoticed online...

 Where do you get the information about fake CVs and scammers?
 I haven't received any emails from any (potential) clients regarding the fraudulent use of my CV.
 We receive information about fake CVs and scammers from many sources, mainly translation companies and individual translators to whom scammers send their spam emails with fake CVs.
 These companies and translators are aware of the signs and patterns used by scammers in these fake CVs and send us the emails and attachments for further assessment and exposure.
 We also collect scammers' info via our email addresses kept by scammers in their mailing lists.

 How do you ascertain that a CV is fake?
 That's easy: Scammers are just stupid...
 In about 98% of the cases, spotting a fake translator's CV takes less than 30 seconds, and the remaining 2% take no more than 1 minute!
 Lies have (very) short legs and Google (and other tools) knows everything, including when a scammer, hiding behind a very British-looking name and a very Dutch and German education makes comments to a YouTube movie in Arabic.
 We told you (Paragraph 07, above) we were attentive readers.

 What tools do you use to analyze the scammers messages and documents?
 We use a vast array of sophisticated tools and systems to analyze the scammers' messages (some of our more paranoid members call them "signals").
 They include pens, pencils, paper pads, coffee makers and other classified contraptions and other advanced skills, like reading.

 Do you have any information about the scammers that you haven't made public?
 Yes, we do!
 All information relevant to the exposure of scammers and their operation and useful to the translation community is published on this website.
 However, we also keep other information (secondary) that we use to analyze and confirm the scammers primary (i.e., disclosed) information.
 This secondary information is mainly used to challenge scammers and to lure them into disclosing other data (and they do!).
 We also keep other sensitive information out of the public eye, to deny scammers any useful insight they could use in their criminal activities.
 In other words, we want them to keep on doing things the way they do.

 IMPORTANT NOTE: ALL information about scammers relevant to expose their activity (names, emails, addresses, phone numbers, Skype or PayPal IDs, etc.) is ALREADY POSTED on our Directory.
 Therefore, DO NOT ask us for any information, in addition to that already published.
 WE DO NOT HOLD BACK ANY RELEVANT INFORMATION.

 Why are the scammers doing this?
 There are no psychologists in our Group to answer that question.
 We are in the extermination business.

 Why are the scammers doing this?
 To get money!
-And because that have no professional credentials of their own, they steal them from other people.
+And because they have no professional credentials of their own, they steal them from other people.
 And they do that, because people (like you, maybe) are stupid (we know it's a strong word), or, at least, very, very naive!
 Confidence tricks played by these scammers exploit typical human characteristics such as greed (they'll send lots of work with my CV!), vanity (I would be their "close partner"), opportunism (this job came just at the right time), credulity (really? are you kidding yourself?), irresponsibility (nothing can go wrong!), desperation (I need work), and naivety (ALWAYS).
 In 2008, a British company, iProfile, ran an experiment (PDF): a fake job advert for a company called Denis Atlas (an anagram of 'steal an id') was placed in a UK national newspaper to understand how many people would send their CVs without first checking out the company.
 The results?
 107 people responded to the fictional job advert by sending their CV, and 68% of people DID NOT background check the "company".
 In the translator scamming cases disclosed on our website, people (like you, maybe) happily and irresponsibly sent their CVs to a Gmail address or to an email address from a website full of red flags, like no names, no phones, or with no, or fake physical addresses, etc. Maybe the term "stupid" is not so strong, after all!

 How can I initiate a legal action against the scammers?
 Which scammers?
 A fantasy name or a ghost cloaking behind a Gmail address or, even if real, living in a Middle Eastern or Asian country?
 Because in most cases, that's all you have from them, and that's why they'll always deny providing any verifiable identification.
 In our opinion, more effective than any legal actions, scammers should be fought with their own poison:

 Give the scammers PUBLIC AWARENESS, because they fear it!
 Give the scammers PUBLIC EXPOSURE, because they seek secrecy!
 Give the scammers INTERNET FOOTPRINT, because they have none!

 Why do scammers ask translators to send them their "CV and cover letter"?
 Recognizing they can't write anything in proper English themselves, scammers will always ask their victims for a "cover letter" when they request their CVs.
 The "cover letter" will then be used as their email body, and the fake CV as the attachment sent with the scamming email.
 In other words, translators themselves give scammers the gun and the bullets they use to shoot them.

 Why do scammers never publish their photos online?
 We never asked them, but we can guess...
 For their client-victims, scammers are only an email address, which they quickly disable when exposed.
 For the same reason (we guess), bank robbers, burglars and other criminals always hide their faces and disguise their features behind masks, hoods and false beards.
 Some scammers, however, do have their photos online.
 We collect those photos to include in our reports to the proper authorities.

 I have some information about scammers, but I'm afraid to send it to you and have my identity exposed and my privacy violated.
 Should I be concerned?
 Why would we do that?
 Why would we compromise a good and reliable source of information and, at the same time, jeopardize our own operation?
 All data related to non-scammers is carefully omitted from the documents and statements we publish to expose the scammers.
 We also keep all data pertaining to bona fide whistleblowers under lock and key.

 I sent a German translation to the Gmail address from some "Ahmad Chen".
 Now what?
 Are you insane?
 Anyone can create a fake identity with a Gmail address in less than 3 minutes, even with a nice picture to go with it...
 Now, seriously: if you did that, when the scammer's invoice lands on your mailbox, ask for a positive proof of ID, a phone number, a W-9 form (if the scammer claims to be based in the USA), or a Notarized Identity Verification Form.
 Of course, you'll receive none!
 Be smart: DO NOT pay the scammer and use your money to pay a real professional translator to get your job properly done.

 How can I reasonably establish the true identification of a translator?
 Besides other common methods (e.g., genuine online profiles, websites with their own registration information, cross-information from other colleagues, etc.):

 Ask the translator to include a current photo on his/her CV.